 Return To Speed - The speed at which the slider will return to the ‘Return To’ value.

 Steps - If On, the slider will have discreet steps rather than be all possible values between 0 and 1.
 The parameter controls how many steps there will be.

 Bidirectional - If On, the slider will be centered at 0.5 instead of 0, and be able to be dragged above and below this value.

 Jump To Value - If On, the slider will go directly to where it is pressed (with a delay if Smoothing is enabled).
-When this is Off the press must start where the slider currently is, and drag from there.
+When this is Off the press can start anywhere in the slider, and will drag relative to that start position.
 When this is off it helps avoid having the value jump, and only allow for smoother changes.

 Horizontal - Change the slider to be horizontal instead of vertical.

 Show Value - Display text of the current value for the slider/dial.
 Will always show between 0.0 and 1.0, regardless of the OSC Low/High setting.